-In adulthood, spine pain is often caused by a degenerative spine disease.
-Your spine is made up of a series of joints, ligaments, muscles, intervertebral discs, and vertebrae.
-Both the joints and intervertebral discs contain cartilage that makes our neck and back movements smooth and comfortable.
-As we age, this cartilage begins to break down and become brittle, meaning it’s no longer able to sustain the impact of your body’s movements.
-The breakdown of disc cartilage is called degenerative disc disease, which causes conditions like thinning discs, herniated discs, or bulging discs.
-The breakdown of joint cartilage is called degenerative spine arthritis, or osteoarthritis, which can lead to the development of a bone spur (which is the body’s reaction to unprotected joints rubbing against each other).
+Your spine is made up of joints, ligaments, muscles, discs and vertebrae.
+Both the joints and discs contain cartilage that makes your neck and back movements smooth and comfortable.
+As you age, this cartilage begins to break down and become brittle, meaning it can no longer sustain the impact of your body’s movements.

-Degenerative spine symptoms for any related condition vary from person to person, but can include:
+Degenerative spine symptoms for any related condition vary from person to person, but may include:

-- Degenerative spine arthritis – warm throbbing and tenderness, limited range of motion, diminished flexibility?
+- Degenerative spine arthritis.
+With spinal arthritis, you may experience warm throbbing and tenderness, limited range of motion or diminished flexibility.

-Degenerative spine symptoms also can vary depending on which region of the spine is affected:
+Degenerative spine symptoms also can vary depending on which region of the spine is affected by nerve compression:

-- Degenerative thoracic spine – middle region of back; may feel symptoms around rib cage or lower body
+- Degenerative thoracic spine.
+This affects the middle region of back, often causing symptoms around the rib cage or lower body.

-- Degenerative lumbar spine – lower region of back, may feel symptoms in feet, buttocks, legs, and tailbone
+- Degenerative lumbar spine.
+This condition affects the lower back; you may feel symptoms in the feet, buttocks, legs and tailbone.